 December is a stressful time anyway, what with having to work out where to spend it, who will be invited and who won’t.

-So, imagine my shock at receiving an invite to attend a dance performance within the grounds of a private school in the upper echelons of Perth.
+I recently attended a dance performance within the grounds of a private school in the upper echelons of Perth.

 Yes, I got invited to go and spend 5 and a half glorious hours watching a dance company perform routines as their end of year achievements.